demisto/content/Packs/ArcusTeam/README.md

-### Cortex Xsoar interfaces with ArcusTeam to help identify, analyze, and predict vulnerabilities and security risks on your connected devices.
+### Cortex XSOAR interfaces with ArcusTeam to help identify, analyze, and predict vulnerabilities and security risks on your connected devices.

 ## What Does this pack do?
 * Search for devices and their software in ArcusTeam's growing database of thoroughly inspected devices.